iqbal-lab-org/pandora/README.md

 ### Installation from source

-This is not recommended because the required zlib and boost system installs do not always play nicely.
-If you want to take the risk:
+Requirements:
-- Requires a Unix or Mac OS.
+- A Unix or Mac OS.
-- Requires a system install of `zlib`.
+- A system install of `zlib`.
 If this is not already installed, [this](https://geeksww.com/tutorials/libraries/zlib/installation/installing_zlib_on_ubuntu_linux.php) tutorial is helpful or try the following.